top of page

 Lottery Winners and Accident Victims: Is Happiness Relative?
 Philip Brickman and Dan Coates (Northwestern University) and Ronnie Janoff-Bulman (University of Massachusetts)

-How exciting is it to set up goals, to follow the steps, and to feel proud with our accomplishment?
-It sounds inspiring, however, we don’t always know how to set goals that we can achieve.
-Follow our 9 steps to set up your life goals to move forward with your life.
+How exciting is it to set goals, follow the steps, and feel proud of our accomplishments?
+It sounds inspiring.
+However, we don’t always know how to set goals that we can achieve.
+Follow our 9 steps to set up your life goals and move forward with your life.

 1. Start focusing on the big picture rather than small details

-Determine your status quo, what is your current situation?
-Focus on 4 big areas of your life:
+Determine your status quo.
+What is your current situation?
+Focus on four big areas of your life:

 • Family and friends